 It is said that the earth’s circle (Heimskringla), which the human race inhabits, is torn across into many bights, so that great seas run into the land from the out-ocean.
-Thus it is known that a great 225sea goes into ,102 and up to the land of Jerusalem.
+Thus it is known that a great 225sea goes into Njorvasound,102 and up to the land of Jerusalem.
 From the same sea a long sea-bight stretches toward the northeast, and is called the Black Sea, and divides the three parts of the earth; of which the eastern part is called Asia, and the western is called by some Europe, by some Enea.103 Northward of the Black Sea lies Svithjod the Great,104 or the Cold.
 The Great Svithjod is reckoned by some not less than the Saracens’ land,105 others compare it to the Great Blueland.106 The northern part of Svithjod lies uninhabited on account of frost and cold, as likewise the southern parts of Blueland are waste from the burning sun.
 In Svithjod are many great domains, and many wonderful races of men, and many kinds of languages.
 There are giants,107 and there are dwarfs,108 and there are also blue men.109 There are wild beasts and dreadfully large dragons.
 On the north side of the mountains, which lie outside of all inhabited lands, runs a river through Svithjod, which is properly called by the name of Tanais,110 but was formerly called Tanaquisl or Vanaquisl, and which falls into the ocean at 226the Black Sea.
 The country of the people on the Vanaquisl was called Vanaland or Vanaheim, and the river separates the three parts of the world, of which the easternmost is called Asia and the westernmost Europe.

 The country east of the Tanaquisl in Asia was called Asaland or Asaheim, and the chief city in that land was called Asgard.111 In that city was a chief called Odin, and it was a great place for sacrifice.
 It was the custom there that twelve temple-priests112 should both direct the sacrifices and also judge the people.
 They were called priests or masters, and all the people served and obeyed them.
 Odin was a great and very far-traveled warrior, who conquered many kingdoms, and so successful was he that in every battle the victory was on his side.
 It was the belief of his people that victory belonged to him in every battle.
 It was his custom when he sent his men into battle, or on any expedition, that he first laid his hand upon their heads, and called down a blessing upon them; and then they believed their undertaking would be successful.
 His people also were accustomed, whenever they fell into danger by land or sea, to call upon his name; and they thought 227that always they got comfort and aid by it, for where he was they thought help was near.
 Often he went away so long that he passed many seasons on his journeys.